 He explained, "When I go back home, I want to make sure that whatever goes on in my house, it's just for me and my loved ones that are with me right there.
 I need that."

-Plagued by injuries, Kournikova actually retired from competitive tennis in 2003 (she never won a singles championship but had 16 in doubles, including two Grand Slam titles), though she'd continue to play in exhibitions and other related events for years to come, and she remained one of the most talked-about and, at times, controversial athletes in sports.
+Plagued by injuries, Kournikova actually retired from competitive tennis in 2003 (she never won a singles championship but had 16 in doubles, including two Grand Slam titles), though she'd continue to play in exhibitions and other related events for years to come, and she remained one of the most talked-about, for better or worse, athletes in sports.

 "I know what it's like to be judged, dissected, picked apart for all of my life," Kournikova told the Los Angeles Times in 2011, when she joined The Biggest Loser as a trainer.
 "It was so painful.
 I was just a kid at the time.
 I was being judged over here for being too pretty, or over there for not looking good enough.
 And God forbid I gained a pound.
 I heard about it.
 And then I was being criticized for not being a good enough tennis player and yet I knew—I knew—I was giving it everything I had."